I’ve got an amazing chili recipe for you today, but first take a look at these startling facts…

 - 2 tablespoons sauce from canned chipotles in adobo (smoke-dried jalapeño)

 - 2 tablespoons bittersweet chocolate (70% cacao or higher), finely chopped

 *Make sure to use only grass-fed beef!
 Also, feel free to use ground game meat instead of beef, if it’s available.
 Elk, venison, and lamb are all great substitutions in this recipe.

-2. Add the additional oil and the beef, along with the spices and sauce from the chipotles.
-Cook until meat is browned, stirring occasionally – browned bits stuck to the bottom of the pan are GOOD!
+2. Add the additional oil and the ground beef, along with the spices and sauce from the chipotles.
+Cook medium-high until meat is browned, stirring occasionally – browned bits stuck to the bottom of the pan are GOOD!
 Add the stock and wine, and reduce heat to medium low.
 Simmer for 1 hour, then taste and season with salt.

 3. When seasoned correctly, add the chopped chocolate and stir until just melted – it may seem weird, but trust me…you’ll love it.

 4. Serve chili with sour cream, grated goat’s milk cheddar cheese, and chopped green onions.

 Good news… this chili without tomatoes recipe makes a lot of leftovers – and it reheats beautifully for a lunch.
 It’s perfect with a side salad!

 And in my professional opinion, THIS is healthy.
 It’s rich in vegetables and protein without being packed with lectins.